finite-sample/pareto-deployment/README.md

-## Pareto Deployment in Machine Learning: A Sober Assessment
+## Pareto Deployments in Machine Learning

 A common problem in machine learning deployment is regression: updating a model improves some cases but introduces new errors on cases previously handled correctly.
 The usual practice—replacing the old model with a new one if it improves average accuracy—accepts these trade-offs as a fact of life.
 But engineering, at its best, is about making progress without backsliding.